North American Lutheran Church: Structure

 The membership of the North American Lutheran Church is composed of congregations and ordained pastors who have subscribed to the NALC constitution.
 Provided that member congregations' beliefs and practices are compatible with the NALC, congregations can simultaneously affiliate with other Lutheran church bodies.
-Ministers and elected lay delegates represent their congregations in the annual convocation.
+Ministers and elected lay delegates represent their congregations in the biennial convocation.
 This body elects the bishop, executive council, and other leadership positions.
 It also approves budgetary items and teaching statements.
-Certain actions of the convocation, such as constitutional amendments and teaching statements, must first be ratified by a majority or, in some cases, a two-thirds majority of NALC congregations before they take effect.
-The North American Lutheran Church is divided into 28 mission districts, usually based on geographical groupings of congregations.
-Regional deans, who may also serve as pastors of local congregations, work with the bishop to provide oversight and pastoral care to pastors and congregations within their mission districts.
+Certain actions of the convocation, such as constitutional amendments and teaching statements, must first be ratified by a two-thirds majority of NALC congregations before they take effect.
+The North American Lutheran Church is divided into 34 mission districts, usually based on geographical groupings of congregations.
+Mission district deans, who may also serve as pastors of local congregations, work with the bishop to provide oversight and pastoral care to pastors and congregations within their mission districts.

 The bishop is an ordained minister elected by the convocation.
 The bishop serves as "pastor for the pastors and congregations of the NALC" and as the church's chief executive officer.
-Together with the executive council, the bishop authorizes all ordinations and conducts the rite of ordination.
+Together with the executive council, the bishop authorizes all ordinations and normally conducts the rite of ordination.
 The bishop serves for a four-year term and is eligible to serve for a maximum of three consecutive terms.
 The general secretary is appointed by the bishop and confirmed by the executive council.
 This officer manages the day-to-day administrative functions of the NALC.
 The executive council consists of the bishop, four clergy and four lay members.
 Its duties include implementing the work and policies of the NALC in between sessions of convocation, and its actions are subject to review by the convocation.

 A seven-member Court of Adjudication, elected by the annual convocation, has jurisdiction to decide appeals of church disciplinary actions and has authority to interpret church governing documents.
 The convocation can overturn the court's interpretation of a governing document by amending the document in question.